Italian submarine Adua: Construction and career

 After the war, it was discovered that the submarine had been traced by two destroyers, HMS Gurkha and HMS Legion (perhaps it was the radio communication with the base that allowed British ships to locate her).
-After having detected Adua with ASDIC, they started depth charge attacks, and at 10:30 hit and sank Adua with all hands in the position 37°10′N 00°56′E or 36°50′N 00°56′E.
+After having detected Adua with ASDIC, they started depth charge attacks, and at 10:30 hit and sank Adua with all crew in the position 37°10′N 00°56′E or 36°50′N 00°56′E.